Mont Vernon, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 43.8 km2, of which 43.6 sqkm are land and 0.2 sqkm are water, comprising 0.49% of the town.
 Mont Vernon is drained by Beaver Brook, Hartshorn Brook, and Purgatory Brook, south-flowing tributaries of the Souhegan River.
-The northwest corner of town is drained by Lords Brook, a north-flowing tributary of the South Branch Piscataquog River.
+The northwestern corner of town is drained by Lords Brook, a northward-flowing tributary of the South Branch Piscataquog River.
 The entire town is part of the Merrimack River watershed.
 The town's highest point is on its northern border, at 1015 ft above sea level, near the summit of Storey Hill.

-Mont Vernon is served by one state highway, New Hampshire Route 13, which passes through the center of town and leads south to Milford and north to New Boston.
+Mont Vernon is served by one state highway, New Hampshire Route 13, which runs north-south through the center of town connecting Milford and New Boston.